EstebanCarrilloG/friends-cards-app/README.md

 <h2>True or dare game.</h2>
-<P>You can play it in the following link: https://estebancarrillog.github.io/friends-cards-app/</P>
+<p>You can play it in the following link:https://friendscards.edeptec.com</p>